-(a) Contractual commitments for the acquisition of property, plant or equipment
+a.
+Contractual commitments for the acquisition of property, plant or equipment b.
+Guarantees entered into by the parent entity

-As at 30 June 2016, the parent entity had contractual commitments for the acquisition of property, plant and equipment totalling \$4.0 million (2015: \$7.0 million).
-These commitments are not recognised as liabilities as the relevant assets have not yet been received.
+As at 30 June 2015, the parent entity had contractual commitments for the acquisition of property, plant and equipment totalling \$7.0 million (2014: \$12.8 million).
+These committments are not recognised as liabilities as the relevant assets have not yet been received.